 The literature review that you write summarizes and explains research that has been done on a particular topic.
+All of the articles will be on the same topic.
 You've seen literature reviews in academic articles that are written to show what's already been researched and why the authors choose to do their own research.
 Since you aren't actually conducting long, extensive research, you are are looking at a body of research and looking for common issues and also the progression of research (more sophisticated, taking new angles, etc.).

 Content of the Review